wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.1: ??-???-2024 by wavemotion-dave
+* Now using a small light on the CAPS/ALPHALOCK key to indicate if CAPS LOCK is on (cleaner look).
+* GROM auto-increment of address will properly preserve the upper bits so we don't inadvertantly select the next GROM in our system (accuracy).

 V2.0: 01-Mar-2024 by wavemotion-dave
 * Support for .rpk (Rom PacKs - same as used by MAME/MESS).
 * Fix for save/load state of games that use RAM (MBX carts, MiniMem, etc)